wz7in/CVPR2023-VLSAT/README.md

 # Introduction
-This is a release of the code of our paper **_VL-SAT: Visual-Linguistic Semantics Assisted Training for 3D Semantic Scene Graph Prediction in Point Cloud_** (CVPR 2023).
+This is a release of the code of our paper **_VL-SAT: Visual-Linguistic Semantics Assisted Training for 3D Semantic Scene Graph Prediction in Point Cloud_** (CVPR 2023 Highlight).

 Authors:
 Ziqin Wang,